top of page

 Janire xo

-I hope you have enjoyed this blog on the Top 5 Shropshire Hills to Hike.
-Check out my social media for more...
+I hope you have enjoyed this blog on the The BEST Walks in the Shropshire Hills.
+Check out the events page for group hikes in Shropshire HERE!

 Find me on social media: Facebook and Instagram